 If your child loses any of his baby teeth prematurely, the adjacent teeth will likely gravitate towards each other, filling the space naturally.
 This causes the permanent tooth to be misaligned and even get blocked, leaving your child with crowded or crooked permanent teeth.

-That is the reason why most children’s dentists choose to repair an infected baby tooth rather than extract it.
+That is the reason why most pediatric dentist in Dubai, choose to repair an infected baby tooth rather than extract it.
 The merits of saving a baby tooth are many and we have listed them below.

 The very thought of a root canal treatment can send shivers down the spine of any child.
 A relatively pain-free treatment, you can follow these steps to help prepare your kid for the treatment.

 Step 1: Children normally resent dental visits for fear of the pain associated with dental procedures.
 So, first, calm your child down and tell him that he won’t experience pain with anaesthesia administration.

 Step 2: At the practice, the dentist will ascertain where and how the root canal is to be done using x-rays.
 He will only start the procedure after numbing the area by giving local anaesthesia.
 Inform your dentist in advance if your child has any allergy toward anaesthesia or antibiotics.

 Step 3: After administering anaesthesia, the dentist will make the tooth area ready for the procedure by removing the filling or braces (if any).
 He will then wrap the tooth with a rubber sheet as a preventive measure.
 Now, when the target area is clear, the dentist will slowly drill down to the root canal.

 Using high-precision root canal instruments, he will remove the infected pulp and clean inside with anti-bacterial liquids.
 After letting it dry, he will use a special dental filling to seal the cavity.

 Based on the x-ray reports and the magnitude of the infection, your child’s dentist will decide which treatment is good for your child, whether pulpotomy or pulpectomy.